We’ve all shared our kids’ funny quirks. But sometimes we can unintentionally hurt them. Here’s why laughing at kids can be hurtful.

 When, then, would it be appropriate for parents to share their kids’ cuteness?
 I decided on two criteria:

-- If my toddler himself finds the episode hilarious, then he’s likely not going to be bothered if I share it with others, or
+- If my toddler himself finds it hilarious, then he probably won’t be bothered if I share it with others, or

 - If he isn’t likely to feel hurt or embarrassed if he found out other people knew.

-I won’t be able to always consider these criteria each and every time I want to share a cute moment.
-That said, I’ll do my best to be mindful of what I share about my toddler, especially when it comes to stories about him that he wasn’t exactly making a joke about.
-I would hate for him to hesitate around me because he’s not sure if I’ll blab cute (to me) but embarrassing (to him) stories.
+I’ll do my best to be mindful of sharing funny stories about kids.
+Especially with stories about him that he wasn’t exactly making a joke about.
+I’d hate for him to hesitate telling me something because he’s not sure if I’ll blab it to others.

-As with most cases when considering children’s feelings, I try to picture how I would feel if I were in his shoes.
+As with most cases when considering children’s feelings, I picture how I would feel if I were in his shoes.
 A little background about me: I’m notorious for mispronouncing a ton of words.
 I know what words mean, I just mispronounce some of them.
-For instance, up until a month ago, I thought the word “sparse” was pronounced like “spears” instead of “spars.”
-If my husband all of a sudden addressed me in front of friends, “Tell them about how you pronounce ‘sparse’.”
-I might laugh, but I probably wouldn’t appreciate the attention much either.

-Like I said, I won’t have a perfect record—what parent can, when kids are so darn cute?
-But I pledge to do my best to consider my toddler’s point of view and whether or not he’s comfortable being the subject of a funny story.
+I won’t have a perfect record—what parent can, when kids are so darn cute?
+But I’ll ask myself whether my son would be comfortable being the subject of a funny story before sharing it.